-- Program number "O0000" is always in the registered state, so it cannot be erased This program number should not be used in general - The tape which has no program number may be stored as described before However, write a program number to the head of the tape, in principle The operation of "Oxxxx IN" described before causes only program number registration It does not cause the storing of information of "O0000" into the Only the program part program memory number on tape is stored into the memory Assume that a tape having no program number is stored and then all part programs are punched out by depressing "0," "-," "9," "9," "9," "9," and "OUT" keys Since this tape contains programs with no program number, the correct restoring of all part programs may not be performed by depressing "0," "-," "9," "9," "9," "9," and "IN" keys. - 3 Consequently, when a tape having no program number has been stored, write the program number to the head of part program by the EDIT operation - 4.
-Tape reader stop position is changed by parameter #6021 Do.
-"1" Stops at M02, M30, or M99, "0": Continues operation until "%"
+- Program number "O0000" is always in the registered state, so it cannot be erased.
+This program number should not be used in general. - The tape which has no program number may be stored as described before.
+However, write a program number to the head of the tape, in principle.
+The operation of "Oxxxx IN described before causes only program number registration.
+It does not cause the storing of information of "O0000" into the part program memory.
+Only the program number on tape is stored into the memory.
+Assume that a tape having no program number is stored and then all part programs are punched out by depressing "0, " "-, " "9," ig, " "g, " "g, " and "OUT" keys.
+Since this tape contains programs with no program num ber, the correct restoring of all part programs may not be performed by depressing 10, 11 11, 11 119, 11 119, 11 119, 11 and "IN" keys. - Consequently, when a tape having no program number has been stored, write the program number to the head of part program by the EDIT operation.